thegrumpys/odop/docs/design/AutoSaveFeature.md

 Perhaps it would be useful to have an indicator somewhere near the top of the main page that indicates that the current state has been AutoSaved.

+A bit of conversation and a superficial review of web search results suggests that there are at least two main design approaches when implementing AutoSave.
+  + The "old school" approach involves creating files of a different file name than the current working document.
+An explicit "Save" or "SaveAs" operation for changes to the current document is required.
+In this approach, the system is responsible for determining that an AutoSave file can be created without a name conflict.

+  + The "modern" approach (Google Docs, MS Office 365) involves keeping the current working document up to date with changes as they happen.
+There is no explicit "Save" operation.
+This approach is counter-intuitive for users that keep a document file for use as a template.
+They are typically surprized (and annoyed!) to have their master document over-written to include what were intended as temporary changes.
+One possible way out of this problem is to train users to always duplicate the file that they intend to work on before making any changes.
+This pushes the responsibility for avoiding name conflicts onto the user and in some use cases requires the user to clean-up the duplicate files that were created for temporary use.

+Suppose multiple users are active in the same account.
+Is there a possible of conflict on the AutoSave files ?